University of Arizona College of Medicine – Phoenix

-The College of Medicine – Phoenix is a medical school and one of twenty-two colleges at the University of Arizona, the State of Arizona's flagship public research university.
+The College of Medicine – Phoenix is a medical school at the University of Arizona, the State of Arizona's flagship public research university.

-The school and its associated research organization is affiliated with several hospitals and medical centers, including St. Joseph's Hospital and Medical Center (home to the Barrow Neurological Institute, the No. 1 neurosurgery residency program in the United States), Banner - University Medical Center Phoenix, Phoenix Children's Hospital, and Mayo Clinic Arizona, and the Phoenix VA Health Care System.
+The school and its associated research organization is affiliated with several hospitals and medical centers, including Banner - University Medical Center Phoenix, Phoenix Children's Hospital, Mayo Clinic Arizona, the Phoenix VA Health Care System, and St. Joseph's Hospital and Medical Center (home to the Barrow Neurological Institute, the No. 1 neurosurgery residency program in the United States).

 For the class of 2028, the school received more than 5,500 applications to fill 130 seats in the MD Program.